March 27, 2026

 The One-Page PDF (for proposals)

 Include as an attachment in every proposal email.
-Use the 6-part structure above, compress it to one page with visual hierarchy.
-A well-designed PDF signals professionalism and makes it easy to forward internally.
+Use the 6-part structure above, compressed to one page with visual hierarchy.
+Use a clean two-column layout: client profile and problem on the left, solution and results on the right, testimonial spanning the full width at the bottom.
+A well-designed PDF signals professionalism and makes it easy to forward internally — which matters because most deals involve multiple decision-makers you'll never speak with.

 The 3-Paragraph Email Version (for follow-up)

 When following up after a stalled deal, embed the case study directly in the email body.
-Three paragraphs: the situation, the result, the relevant parallel to their business.
-End with a single CTA.
+Keep it to three short paragraphs.
+Here's the exact template:

 The Video Testimonial (highest trust)

-Ask satisfied clients for a 2–3 minute Loom video describing their experience.
-Video testimonials convert at 3–5x the rate of written testimonials.
-Use them on your website, in sales decks, and as follow-up assets.
+Ask satisfied clients for a 2–3 minute Loom or Zoom recording describing their experience.
+Video testimonials convert at 3–5x the rate of written testimonials because they're nearly impossible to fake.
+A real person, in their real office, using their own words, is the most powerful sales asset you can have.

 The LinkedIn Post (for inbound leads)